Installing VMware Tools in a Linux virtual machine using Red Hat Package Manager (RPM)

 mkdir /mnt/cdrom

-5. To mount the CDROM, run this command:
+5. To mount the CDROM:

 mount /dev/cdrom /mnt/cdrom

-To install VMware Tools using RPM, run this command:
+To install VMware Tools using RPM

-rpm -ivh /mnt/cdrom/VMwareTools-version.rpm
+rpm -ivh /mnt/cdrom/VMwareTools-<version>.rpm

-To check the existing version of VMware Tools, use the cd command to go to the /mnt/cdrom/ directory and list the contents of the directory with the command # ls.
+2. To check the existing version of VMware Tools, use the cd command to go to the /mnt/cdrom/ directory and list the contents of the directory with the command ls.

-Note: You can only perform the install as a root user or by using the sudo command.
+Note: Perform the install as a root user or by using the sudo command.
+If the contents are compressed, extract the "VmwareTools-version.tgz".

 /usr/bin/vmware-config-tools.pl